815464927/PersonalRepository/README.md

 # PersonalRepository
-to do some for study
+* to do some for study
+* connect to Android Studio